Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Introduction

-Specifically, a novel framework called dual teacher student learning (DTSL) is proposed, which consists of two groups of teacher-student models.
-In each group, the teacher and student share the same architecture, and the teacher is updated via an EMA of the student’s weights.
-For each student, both its corresponding teacher and the student model from the other group regulate the pace of learning by using the agreement of their outputs as pseudo-labels.
-To precisely control the learning pace, a method called the consensus label generator (CLG) is proposed, which generates pseudo-labels based on the Jensen-Shannon (JS) divergence \cite{lin1991divergence} between model outputs.
+Specifically, a framework of dual teacher student learning (DTSL) is proposed, which employs two teacher-student groups with distinct architectures.
+Within each group, the teacher and student share the same architecture, and the teacher model maintains an EMA of its corresponding student's weights.
+For each student, both its in-group teacher (temporally averaged signal) and the cross-group student (cross-architectural signal) regulate the pace of learning by using the consensus of these two signals.
+To implement this, a consensus label generator (CLG) is proposed to create pseudo-labels from regions where these two signals agree.
+Agreement is quantified by measuring the Jensen-Shannon (JS) divergence \cite{lin1991divergence} between the outputs of the two different models.

-The main contributions of this work are as follows: \begin{itemize} \item This is the first work to interpret the MT strategy from the perspective of self-paced learning. \item A novel framework, consisting of DTSL and CLG, is proposed to extend self-pace learning from being regulated solely by a temporally lagged teacher to being guided by both temporally lagged and cross-architectural models.
-This provides greater flexibility in controlling the pace of learning and enhances model performance. \end{itemize} Extensive experiments across various mainstream methods and datasets demonstrate that the proposed DTSL framework outperforms state-of-the-art (SOTA) approaches in both supervised and semi-supervised medical image segmentation.
+The main contributions of this work are as follows: \begin{itemize} \item The curriculum learning effect of the MT strategy is first analyzed in the supervised learning context and then extended to the semi-supervised learning framework. \item Different from confidence-based learning pace control, this work is the first to implement self-paced learning in SSMIS by leveraging two distinct signals, which provides greater flexibility in controlling the pace of learning and enhances model performance. \item In the context of SSMIS, outputs from cross-architectural models were first explicitly leveraged for generating pseudo labels. \end{itemize}

+Extensive experiments across various methods and datasets demonstrate that the proposed DTSL framework outperforms state-of-the-art (SOTA) approaches in both supervised and semi-supervised medical image segmentation.
+Notably, applying DTSL in a semi-supervised setting outperforms standard supervised learning on three of the four datasets.
+To the best of our knowledge, this is the first such achievement.
 Ablation studies and hyperparameter optimization further validate the effectiveness of the proposed method.